Sally Mugabe: Exile and family

 A trained teacher who asserted her position as an independent political activist and campaigner, Hayfron demonstrated this activism as early as 1962 when she was active in mobilising African women to challenge the Southern Rhodesian constitution.
 She was charged with sedition and sentenced to five years imprisonment.
 Part of the sentence was suspended.

-In 1963 Sally gave birth to their only son, Nhamodzenyika, in Dar-es-Salaam, Tanzania.
-Nhamo, as he was affectionately called, would later would succumb to a severe attack of malaria and die in Ghana on Boxing Day 1966.
-Mugabe, who was being held in detention, was prevented from attending the burial of his son.

 In 1967, Sally went into exile in London, where she studied and work in a range of jobs including as secretary to Margaret Feeny, first Director of the Africa Centre, Covent Garden, and Race Relations Clerk with the Runnymede Trust.
 She resided in Ealing, West London.
 Her stay in Britain was financed, at least in part, by the British Ariel Foundation.
 This was a charity founded in 1960.
 She spent the next eight years agitating and campaigning for the release of political detainees in Rhodesia, including her husband who had been arrested in 1964 and was to remain incarcerated for ten years.
 Their only son, Nhamodzenyika, who was born in 1963 during this period of detention and imprisonment, would succumb to a severe attack of malaria and die in Ghana in 1966.
 Mugabe was prevented from attending the burial of his son.
 Her father died in 1970.

 The British Home Office attempted to deport her in 1970, but after her husband, still in prison, petitioned the British Prime Minister, Harold Wilson, and the Foreign and Commonwealth Office, she was given British residency.
 Her case for residency was supported by two British Government ministers in particular: Labour MP Maurice Foley, and the Conservative peer Lord Lothian.

 With Robert Mugabe's release in 1975 and subsequent departure for Mozambique with Edgar Tekere, Sally rejoined her husband in Maputo.
 Here, she cast herself in the new role of a mother figure to the thousands of refugees created by the Rhodesian Bush War.